About The Author

 #1 — Focusing On The Wrong Initiatives

-Focusing on initiatives that don’t drive value or transformation are A waste of time and resources.
-Leaders need to ensure each initiative will result in transformation or is A component to support transformation.
+Focusing on initiatives that don't drive value or transformation are a waste of time and resources.
+Leaders need to ensure each initiative will result in transformation or is a component to support transformation.
 The focus should be on transforming customer experience, business efficiency, employee experience or IT efficiency.

 #2 — Taking on Too Many Projects at a Time